 - Other Location

-We are seeking for an individual to serve as our Program Development Specialist.
+We are seeking an individual to serve as our Program Development Specialist.
 The Program Development Specialist supports external grants and contracts throughout their lifecycle, from proposal to final report.
-The Program Development Specialist serves as a liaison between the program, development, evaluation, and finance departments to ensure accurate and timely submission of all public and private grant applications and reports for AFC’s program and policy departments.
+The Program Development Specialist serves as a liaison between the program, development, evaluation, and finance departments to ensure accurate and timely submission of all public and private grant applications and reports for AFC’s supporting organization, the Center for Housing and Health.
+The Center for Housing and Health coordinates a comprehensive continuum of housing services for homeless individuals and families in Chicago living with disabling conditions (including but not limited to HIV/AIDS).
 The Program Development Specialist is responsible for developing the majority of narrative for grant proposals and reports within their assigned portfolio.
 The Program Development Specialist also supports program teams with ensuring compliance with contractual and statutory requirements.